boobo94/boobo94.github.io/_drafts/2021-11-11-web3-for-developers.md

 As a web3 dev, first you need some basics in blockchain.
 What is blockchain, how it works and what is used to.

 Would you like to master this subject?
-Because a great course [Blockchain 101](https://www.udemy.com/course/blockchain-theory-101/learn/lecture/7349892#overview) on udemy.
+Because what I found very useful is in this free course <a href="https://www.udemy.com/course/blockchain-theory-101/" target="_blank">Blockchain 101</a> from Udemy.

+The really best resources when we talk about learning programming are from Freecodecamp.
+They created a full course Solidity, Blockchain, and Smart Contract Course – Beginner to Expert Python Tutorial, on Youtube.
+And here we are:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/M576WGiDBdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### What is a contract?